m3t4lw01f/unlimited-plex-server/README.md

 - Get your local user ID with ``id `whoami` ``
   - This will output something like `uid=1000(username) gid=1000(groupname)`
   - Set `USER_ID` and `GROUP_ID` in `.env` to the numbers seen in the output (in this case `1000` for both)
+  - Use these IDs in the `chown` command in the next step
+- create required folders:
-- create a folder for rclone to mount Zurg's webdav: `sudo mkdir /mnt/zurg` and then `sudo chown 1000:1000 /mnt/zurg`
+  - rclone: `sudo mkdir /mnt/zurg` and `sudo chown 1000:1000 /mnt/zurg`
-- create a folder for the library: `sudo mkdir /mnt/library` and `sudo chown 1000:1000 /mnt/library`
+  - library: `sudo mkdir /mnt/library` and `sudo chown 1000:1000 /mnt/library`
+  - These match `RCLONE_MNT` and `LIBRARY_MNT` in `.env` so if you create them in a different path don't forget to change them in `.env`
 - Get your [real-debrid API private token](https://real-debrid.com/devices) and set `REAL_DEBRID` in `.env` and `token: ` at the top of `zurg-config.yml`
 - Get a [Plex claim token](https://account.plex.tv/claim) and set `PLEX_CLAIM_TOKEN` in `.env`
   - This token is only good for a few minutes, so be quick with the next step